Queensland Renewable Energy Zones

 - streamline the development of new renewable energy projects

-- work to match industrial energy demand with our cheap, clean renewable energy.
+- work to match new and existing industrial energy demand with affordable renewable energy.

-- grow Queensland’s position as an investment destination
+- position Queensland as a renewable energy investment destination of choice

 Contribution to COVID-19 economic recovery

-Strengthening Queensland’s industries is a critical part of the COVID-19 economic recovery.
+Strengthening Queensland’s industries is a critical part of our COVID-19 economic recovery.

 Staged and coordinated clean energy infrastructure investments will attract new projects to these zones.
 More renewable energy is expected to place downward pressure on prices, boosting local industries and bringing down prices for consumers.